 I am not a big streamer guy – I much prefer the visual element of dry fly fishing.
-But I hate blanking and if the situation calls for streamers or nothing, I will definitely fish them and the truth is the are among the best flies for brown trout of above average size.
+But I hate blanking, and if the situation calls for streamers or nothing, I will definitely fish them, and the truth is they are among the best flies for brown trout of above-average size.

 Here are the go-to streamers I like to use.

-Another classic style of streamer pattern, Zonker flies also boast great movement in the water with the rabbit fibres attrached to the long zonker strip pulsating alluringly.
-Zonkers are simple, effective and durable patterns that just catch fish.
-Don’t ignore using a white version of this fly in discoloured water.
+Another classic style of streamer pattern, Zonker flies also boast great movement in the water, with the rabbit fibres attached to the long zonker strip pulsating alluringly.
+Zonkers are simple, effective, and durable patterns that just catch fish.
+Don’t ignore using a white version of this fly in discolored water.

-The Mister Glister is a creating of New Zealand fly fishing guide Chris Dore and is a simple but deadly streamer pattern.
-It incorporates a natural colored zonker strip to give movement, a Glister body and a conehead to get it down deep nice and quick.
+The Mister Glister is a creation of New Zealand fly fishing guide Chris Dore and is a simple but deadly streamer pattern.
+It incorporates a natural-colored zonker strip to give movement, a Glister body, and a conehead to get it down deep, nice, and quick.
 Many a big brown trout has fallen victim to this brilliant yet simple fly.

-While it is probably more known as a fly pattern for rainbow trout when they are feeding on salmon eggs during the spawning run, the egg sucking leech can also fool brown trout too.
-With the contrast of light and dark colors, the touch of flash and the movement of the marabou tail, this is actually a great fly for brown trout too.
+While it is probably more known as a fly pattern for rainbow trout when they are feeding on salmon eggs during the spawning run, the egg-sucking leech can also fool brown trout.
+With the contrast of light and dark colors, the touch of flash, and the movement of the marabou tail, this is actually a great fly for brown trout, too.

 The Best Terrestrial Brown Trout Flies

 The Chernobyl Ant is a monstrosity of a fly.
-It looks like a liquorice lolly with the alternating layers of black and bright colored foam and the indicator wedges on top.
+It looks like a liquorice lolly with alternating layers of black and bright-colored foam and indicator wedges on top.
 Then you’ve got those buggy legs.
-How the person that first tied it imagined it would catch a fish is beyond me.
+How the person who first tied it imagined it would catch a fish is beyond me.
 But all prejudice aside, it works superbly.
 Fish love this fly in both the original form and the Chubby Chernobyl variant.

-Ants are probably the most under- utilised dry fly patterns for brown trout out there.
-Anyone who’s fished a termite fall can attest to the value of ant patterns as the fish go into a frenzy and won’t take anything that’s not a termite.
-But you don’t need these conditions to make good use of an ant – brown trout will take a well presented ant fly at any time.
-Here’s one of my favorite brown trout flies – the Hi Vis Ant.
+Ants are probably the most under-utilized dry fly patterns for brown trout out there.
+Anyone who’s fished a termite fall can attest to the value of ant patterns, as the fish go into a frenzy and won’t take anything that’s not a termite.
+But you don’t need these conditions to make good use of an ant – brown trout will take a well-presented ant fly at any time.
+Here’s one of my favorite brown trout flies – the Hi-Vis Ant.